-The Liberal Arts B.A. was designed for students seeking a biblically-based education within the liberal arts sector of the Humanities and Social Sciences Department, in preparation for variety of professional goals or graduate education.
+The Liberal Arts Bachelor of Arts degree is designed for students seeking a biblically-based education within the liberal arts sector of the Humanities and Social Sciences Department, in preparation for variety of professional goals or graduate education.
 Careers in private business, public service and ministry are open to students with a strong liberal arts background.

 Working with an academic adviser, students choose elective courses with a strong arts and humanities orientation, to tailor their educational and professional goals to their program.
 The Christian studies core allows students to fully integrate their Christian faith with their academic studies.

 Faculty members provide students with broad knowledge of the liberal arts, infused with God’s word and worldview.
 Students develop excellent written and communication skills, and critical thinking and practical problem solving abilities, in preparation for additional academic work, professional training or immediate employment.